kultur666-com/www/docs/_posts/2017-02-14-the-forever-lie-by-all-else-fails-a-comment.md

 ---
 id: 8546
-title: '\'The Forever Lie\' by All Else Fails - A Comment'
+title: \'The Forever Lie\' by All Else Fails - A Comment
 date: '2017-02-14T00:20:34+00:00'
 author: syr3fx
 excerpt: 'A Comment on the ''The Forever Lie'' EP by All Else Fails (2017).'